-supports professional, social and (non-) governmental organizations with research, strategic positioning and communication.
+supports professional, social and (non-) governmental organizations with research, business development and knowledge-sharing.
 My strength is the facilitation of clients in community-based ways of working.

 Next to my specialization in issues related to Migration and Development, Social entrepreneurship and Cambodian Affairs, there are many ‘hard skills’ I am happy to use to your advantage.